-BANANA YUCCA

-(Yucca baccata) A member of the agave family with rigid spine-tipped leaves up to 3 feet Creamy white, waxy flowers become the "banana" fruit.
+ONE SEED JUNIPER BANANA YUCCA (Juniperus monosperma) (Yucca baccata) A tree with leaves called A member of the scales instead of neeagave family with dles.
+Juniper berries rigid spine-tipped are small, highly aroleaves up to 3 feet matic blue berries.
+Creamy long. white, waxy flowers become the